 - Operational conditions – if the dehumidifier is installed in the pool room, where the pool water contains chemicals like chlorine, the dehumidifier’s service life is greatly reduced.
 This is because chemicals like chlorine react with metallic parts in the dehumidifier causing them to rust faster, hence the part break or wears out much faster.

 It is therefore important to ensure the dehumidifier capacity is powerful enough to completely lower the humidity levels.

 Signs that a dehumidifier requires to be replaced?

-The one clear sign of dehumidifier that requires to be replaced is if the dehumidifier requires professional service more than twice a year.
+- The one clear sign of a dehumidifier that requires to be replaced is if the dehumidifier requires professional service more than twice a year.

-If the dehumidifier has had multiple part replacement, especially the compressor.
+- If the dehumidifier has had multiple part replacements, especially the compressor.

 If your dehumidifier has any of the above re-occurring issues, you will have to invest in a new dehumidifier.
 It may seem like an expensive option but in the long term, it will be the best and cheapest option.

 What should you look out for in your new dehumidifier?